josh-allan/dotfiles/README.md

-# Arch Linux wayland dotfiles.
+# Wayland dotfiles.

-Dotfiles repository that contains all of my configs for my Arch Linux setup.
+Dotfiles repository that contains all of my configs.

 ---